Then and Now – Royal Bank

 Today’s post is about a Canadian dividend paying stalwart: Royal Bank.

-- I started writing about this stock back in March 2012 but I was a shareholder a year before then.
+- I started writing about this stock back in March 2012 but I was a shareholder over a year before then.

 - My reasoning to own this stock was very simple – maybe too simplistic – buying what you know can make sense.